particle-iot/docs/docs/start.md

 Getting started
 =====

-Spark is the fastest and easiest way to build an internet-connected hardware product.

 ### What's in the box

 Congratulations on being the owner of a brand new Spark Core!
 Go ahead, open the box, and let's talk about what you see.
 Your box should include: